Rangers vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have won 64.4% of the games this season when they were the moneyline favorite (29-16).
+- The Rangers have been favored on the moneyline 46 total times this season.
+They've finished 29-17 in those games.

-- Texas has a 7-1 record (winning 87.5% of its games) when it has played as moneyline favorites of -200 or shorter.
+- Texas has gone 7-1 (winning 87.5% of its games) when it has played as moneyline favorites of -225 or shorter.

-- The implied moneyline probablility in this matchup gives the Rangers a 66.7% chance to win.
+- The Rangers have an implied moneyline win probability of 69.2% in this contest.

-- Texas has played in 76 games with an over/under set, and have combined with its opponents to go over the total 40 times (40-31-5).
+- Texas has played in 77 games with a set over/under, and have combined with its opponents to go over the total 40 times (40-31-6).

-- The Rangers have covered 80% of their games this season, going 8-2-0 ATS.
+- The Rangers have collected an 8-2-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!